coder/docs/guides/deployments/proxy.md

 [Helm chart](../admin/helm-charts.md).
 These settings correspond to the standard `http_proxy` and `https_proxy` environment variables, respectively.

-If the proxy URL does not include a scheme, Coder defaults to treating it as an HTTP proxy.
-Coder also supports proxies using HTTPS or SOCKS 5 protocols.
+If the proxy URL does not include a scheme, Coder treats it as an HTTP proxy by default.
+Coder also supports proxies using the HTTPS and SOCKS 5 protocols.
 As a special case, Coder will always establish connections to `localhost` directly, regardless of the `coderd.proxy.exempt` setting.
 For additional proxy setting information, see the [documentation for ProxyFromEnvironment].